 Most of our links to media on our website are either to Microsoft Word or to Adobe Acrobat PDF files.
-Readers of this website can access a free Microsoft Word Viewer (2003)for reading, printing, or copying Word documents at: Free Word Download
+Readers of this website can access a free Microsoft Word Viewer (a 2007 replacement for its older 2003 viewer) for reading, printing, or copying Word documents at: Free Word Download

 Some of our pages are divided into sections.
 If so, a Table of Contents will appear at the top of the page.
 Clicking on a line within the TOC will take you directly to that section.

-Free Adobe Acrobat Readers may be downloaded at: Free Adobe Acrobat Download Be careful when installing to make sure the McAfee option is only checked if you want McAfee installed.
+Free Adobe Acrobat Readers for Windows may be downloaded at: Adobe Acrobat Reader Be careful when installing to make sure the McAfee option is only checked if you want McAfee installed.

 There are additionally a few PowerPoints.
 Microsoft also makes available a free PowerPoint Viewer which can be downloaded at: Free PowerPoint Viewer Download